SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 hyperscalers, as a dish with too many cooks, ... was bound to fail, now has proven to really fail.

-The OSB Alliance (OSBA) continues to believe in Gaia-X's goals.
+We, as SCS project, continue to believe in Gaia-X's goals.
 While some shortcomings exist, we have no reason to dismiss Gaia-X as a helpful initiative.

 ## Cooperation between OSB Alliance and Gaia-X